TarmiziIzzuddin/1DCNN_Mental_Imagery/README.md

-# Mental Classification using one-dimensional CNN
+# Mental Classification using 1D - CNN

 ## Introduction
 This repo contains the implementation of the following paper (please cite if you find this useful):